ledgetech/ledge/README.md

 # ledge

 A Lua implementation of edge proxying and caching.
-Relies on [nginx](http://nginx.net) and the excellent tools conveniently bundled by [ngx_openresty](https://github.com/agentzh/ngx_openresty) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as connecting to [Redis](http://redis.io) as an upstream server to act as a cache backend, ..amongst other cool things.
+Relies on [nginx](http://nginx.net) and the excellent tools conveniently bundled by [ngx_openresty](https://github.com/agentzh/ngx_openresty) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as connecting to [Redis](http://redis.io) as an upstream server to act as a cache backend.

 ## Status

 Experimental prototype, subject to change etc. Ideas welcome.

+### Sorta working

 * Proxying to upstream server
 * Cache storage in Redis
 * Serving stale content with background refresh

-TODO
+### TODO

 * Determine cache policy from headers
 * Proper "collpase forwaring"